 Our program is accredited by The Association to Advance Collegiate Schools of Business (AACSB), which places our college in the top five percent of business schools worldwide.

 Please note: Due to the format of our program, we are unable to accommodate transfer students and you must be prepared to start in August.

 EMBA Program at a Glance

 - Composition of Cohort: Each class consists of a diverse group of individuals from the for-profit and not-for-profit sectors, large and small companies, entrepreneurs and corporate professionals

 - Schedule: Classes will typically meet every other week on Saturday from 8 a.m.–5 p.m.
-Each semester will also include four or five Friday afternoons from 12:30–6 p.m.
+Each semester will also include three or four Friday afternoons from 12:30–5:45 p.m.

 - Class Preparation: Participants should anticipate approximately three to four hours of work for every hour of in-class instruction.
 Every two weeks you will have 7.5-12.5 hours of instruction and preparation time could range from 22.5-50 hours.